danielebruneo/remarkable2-hacks/README.md

 ## Introduction
 ### Why this?
-So you got your awsome Remarkable 2 because you heard that it could be "hacked", improved and customized... now what?
+So you got your awsome reMarkable 2 because you heard that it could be "hacked", improved and customized... now what?
 Well, you can start here!

-Most of the documentation, hacks and tools you can find online are still referred to the Remarkable 1 device and, unfortunately, not directly appliable to your Remarkable 2.
+Most of the documentation, hacks and tools you can find online are still referred to the reMarkable 1 device and, unfortunately, not directly appliable to your reMarkable 2.
-So this repo has the goal to collect all the "hacks" and tools that can be used on a Remarkable 2, how to apply them and what to expect.
+So this repo has the goal to collect all the "hacks" and tools that can be used on a reMarkable 2, how to apply them and what to expect.
 Things are evolving rapidly on the subject, while the user base grows.
 Many project are starting to support RM2 and many more will come.
 So this is an on-going project.
 I'll try to keep track of everything is going on for the RM2, but any collaboration is welcome!

 ### Hacks?
 First let me spend a few words on the term "hack" as it's being used here.
-Among the Remarkable community the term "hack" has been used to point to almost everything that is not writing on the device :)
+Among the reMarkable community the term "hack" has been used to point to almost everything that is not writing on the device :)
 For many users open an SSH terminal to the device and edit a file follow under this term.
 For a seasoned linux user, clearly, that's all but hacking.
 In one hand, the term "hack" in its wider (and original) sense of "using something in a different way than intended" is appropriate here, for a device that is being marketed as "just like a paper notebook".
 But we know that under that eink screen sits a dual core 1.2GHz ARM CPU, with 1GB of RAM, running Linux... and... you can SSH into it by default!!!
 That's every hacker's dream!